Fellowships

 - Should have a PhD degree at the time of the deadline for applications.

-- Must have a maximum of eight years experience in research, from the date of the award of their PhD degree, years of experience outside research and career breaks will not count towards the above maximum.
+- Must have a maximum of eight years of experience in research, from the date of the award of their PhD degree, years of experience outside research and career breaks will not count towards the above maximum.

 - Should comply with mobility rules:

-- they must not have resided or carried out their main activity (work, studies, etc.) in the country of the beneficiary (for European Postdoctoral Fellowships, or the host organisation for the outgoing phase (for Global Postdoctoral Fellowships) for more than 12 months in the 36 months immediately before the call deadline
+- They must not have resided or carried out their main activity (work, studies, etc.) in the country of the beneficiary (for European Postdoctoral Fellowships, or the host organisation for the outgoing phase (for Global Postdoctoral Fellowships) for more than 12 months in the 36 months immediately before the call deadline

 Human Frontier Science Program Long-Term Fellowship

-The Human Frontier Science Program Long-Term Fellowship (HFSP) fellowship program supports proposals for frontier, potentially transformative research in the life sciences.
 Applications for high-risk projects are particularly encouraged.
 Long-Term Fellowships (LTF) are for applicants with a PhD in a biological discipline, who will broaden their expertise by proposing a project in the life sciences which is significantly different from their previous PhD or postdoctoral work.

-Grant amount - Fellows are granted a living allowance as well as a research and travel allowance.
+Grant amount: Fellows are granted a living allowance as well as a research and travel allowance.
 Depending on their specific situation fellows may also qualify to receive a child allowance, a parental leave allowance and a relocation allowance.

 Eligibility